 Introduction

 This article reviews the core principles underpinning the global navigation satellite system (GNSS).
 It references some of the key terminology, outlines the main potential sources of error, and describes how the application of RTK DGPS techniques can mitigate these errors to a large extent.
+See also Glossary of GNSS Terms and Abbrevations.

 The term GPS or Global Positioning System is used generically but, as of 2023, there are four global satellite navigation constellations and two regional constellations: